Modern display of the Confederate battle flag: Georgia

-In 1956 the Georgian state flag was redesigned to incorporate the Confederate battle flag.
+In 1956 the Georgia state flag was redesigned to incorporate the Confederate battle flag.
 Following protests over this aspect of the design in the 1990s by the NAACP (National Association for the Advancement of Colored People) and other groups, efforts began in the Georgia General Assembly to remove the battle flag from the state flag's design.
-These efforts succeeded in January 2001 when Georgia governor Roy Barnes introduced a design that, though continuing to depict the Battle Flag, significantly reduced its prominence.
+These efforts succeeded in January 2001 when Georgia governor Roy Barnes introduced a design that, though continuing to depict the battle flag, significantly reduced its prominence.

-The following year, amidst dwindling demands for the return of the 1956 design ("Battle Flag" version) and lesser opposing demands for the continued use of the new "Barnes'" design, the Georgia General Assembly redesigned the flag yet again; it adopted a "compromise" design using the 13-star First National Flag of the Confederacy (the "Stars and Bars"), combined with a simplified version of Georgia's state seal placed within the circle of 13 stars on the flag's canton.
+The following year, amidst dwindling demands for the return of the 1956 design ("battle flag" version) and lesser opposing demands for the continued use of the new "Barnes" design, the Georgia General Assembly redesigned the flag yet again; it adopted a "compromise" design using the 13-star First National Flag of the Confederacy (the "Stars and Bars"), combined with a simplified version of the state seal placed within the circle of 13 stars on the flag's canton.

-The city flag of Trenton, Georgia, United States, was adopted in 2001 as a protest following the change of the state flag of Georgia.
-The flag has been controversial because it incorporates the Confederate Battle Flag.
+The city flag of Trenton, Georgia, was adopted in 2001 as a protest following the change of the state flag of Georgia.
+The flag has been controversial because it incorporates the Confederate battle flag.

 Mississippi

 The Flag of Mississippi that was used until 2020.
 It is the most recent state flag to have directly employed the Confederate battle flag symbolism, not considering the existing stars-and-bars banner of Georgia.

 The Confederate battle flag became a part of the flag of Mississippi in 1894.
 In 1906, the flag statutes were omitted by error from the state's new legal code, leaving Mississippi without an official flag.
 The omission was not discovered until 1993 when a lawsuit filed by the NAACP regarding the flag was being reviewed by the Supreme Court of Mississippi.
-In 2000, Governor Ronnie Musgrove issued an executive order making the flag official, which it did in February 2001.
-After continued controversy, the decision was turned over to citizens of the state, who, on April 17, 2001, voted 2:1 to keep the Confederate Battle Flag a part of the current state flag.
+In 2000, Governor Ronnie Musgrove issued an executive order making the flag official in February 2001.
+After continued controversy, the decision was turned over to citizens of the state, who, on April 17, 2001, voted 2:1 to keep the Confederate battle flag a part of the state flag.

-Following the Charleston church shooting in June 2015 and subsequent discussion of the flying of the Confederate Battle Flag at the South Carolina State House, Speaker of the Mississippi House of Representatives Philip Gunn publicly called for the removal of the Confederate Battle Flag from the flag of Mississippi.
+Following the Charleston church shooting in June 2015 and subsequent discussion of the flying of the Confederate battle flag at the South Carolina State House, Speaker of the Mississippi House of Representatives Philip Gunn publicly called for the removal of the Confederate battle flag from the flag of Mississippi.